 Substats have the following effect for Helena:

-• Spirit – Increases the rate you charge your spirit ability.
-Every % of Spirit gives a chance to double the cooldown reduction effect of Veteran of War.
+- Spirit – Every % of Spirit gives a chance to double the cooldown reduction effect of Veteran of War.
+Whenever this effect is triggered, generate one spirit point for her Spirit Ability.

 The formula for Spirit effects is Spirit% / (1 + Spirit%).
 20% Spirit = 0.2/1.2 = 16.667% chance.